The Library in Miami Lakes

-To comply with social distancing guidelines. just 10 computers and four laptops and tablets will be available on a first come, first served basis.
+To comply with social distancing guidelines, 10 computers and four laptops and tablets will be available on a first come, first served basis.

-Occupancy will be reduced to a maximum of 60 people, according to the initial reopening plan.
+Occupancy will be reduced to 60 people, according to the initial reopening plan.

 Those restrictions may limit or delay entrance to the library.

 Everyone inside the building -- with the exception of infants or those with pre-existing conditions that affect breathing -- must wear face coverings at all times.